GoogleCloudPlatform/professional-services/examples/billboard/billboard-walkthrough.md

 python billboard.py -pr <project id> -se <standard billing ds> -de <detailed billing ds> -bb <billboard_ds>

 ```

+Explore the datastudio dashboard and explore your billing by clicking the link which was the output of the script

+#

+# If you want to remove this billboard app from your project for any reason, use clean

-## Clean up ( optional for removing BQ Billboard Views if you want to remove Billboard )
+## Clean up ( optional for removing BQ Billboard Views )

 ```